alex-clinton/cv-project-webpage/index.md

 <figcaption> Predict: He bought shares of the small-cap.
 Ground-truth: He bought shares of the small-cap focused iShares.</figcaption>
 </div>

+We also include a [live demo](https://colab.research.google.com/drive/1g81RcersBBUUttUm174K5HDO2s8h07IA?usp=sharing#scrollTo=ra4CFCiiJ2Bl) (via colab) of the model after MAML and finetuning on some of Thomas's handwriting.

 # 5. Conclusion

 # 6. References